-Micro-grant interventions have received extensive attention nationwide given their positive outcomes.24
+Micro-grant interventions have received extensive attention nationwide given their positive outcomes.24 The UNC System will facilitate every institution having a micro-grant program, and assessing impact.

 We are also in active discussions about testing financial aid innovations that have been tried in other states and institutions.
 For example, one is the disbursement of financial aid in monthly fashion, rather than in a lump sum at the beginning of a semester.
 As described previously regarding Adams State University in Colorado, incentives for completion, such as a small scholarship to students who complete 30 credits each year, will be considered.